-Landing pages as we know them have been used since 2003 but, there is still a fair amount of confusion on what a landing page is and how to create high converting landing pages.
-In this post, I’ll try to clarify on what a landing page is and how to use psychological biases on landing pages to take your conversions to new levels.
+Landing pages as we know them have been used since 2003 but, there is still a fair amount of confusion on what a landing page is and how to create high-converting landing pages.
+In this post, I’ll try to clarify what a landing page is and how to use psychological biases on landing pages to take your conversions to new levels.

 Landing page definition

 A modern landing page, aka sales page or squeeze page, is simply the first page where someone lands following their click on an ad, a post, a link, or a search result.
 Although any page on your website can be a landing page, in my view, landing page is the first page a visitor sees following paid advertising, therefore it must achieve a clear goal.

 The classic landing page was born in late 2003, when Microsoft created the concept in response to poor online sales of Office due to a clunky and confusing sales process.
 Microsoft realized that the buying process had to be smoother and more direct, so they created a separate mini-site designed specifically for buying its flagship product.

 Creating a landing page these days is really easy, especially with page builders and landing page tools but creating one that actually converts well is not an easy task.

 According to Wordstream, the average landing page conversion rate in 2020 is 2.35%.
 Which means that for every 100 clicks you get 2.35 conversions on average, with average CPC currently hovering around $1.86 on Facebook and $3 on Google, you’re are paying $80-128 for a single lead.

 The top 25% were converting at 5.31% or higher.
 The top 10% of the landing pages had conversion rates of 11.45% or higher.

 I love borrowing successful patterns from other disciplines, such as the classic fiction plot.